What is a Running Streak?

 - No new special equipment needed (like starting a new hobby)

-- You’ll learn to adapt to different situations (like rain, ice, heat!)
+- You’ll learn to adapt to running in different weather (like rain, ice, heat!)

 - Personal satisfaction of a goal achieved